newmon13/home-rbs-iot-system/README.md

 - **Child**: Limited access to certain devices and restricted configuration abilities
 - **Guest**: Temporary access to specific devices with time limitations
 - **Device**: Special role for device-to-device communication

-Custom roles can be created with granular permission settings through the admin interface.

-## Device Integration
-The platform supports integration with various IoT protocols and devices:

-1. Add a new device through the admin interface
-2. Select the appropriate protocol (MQTT, ZigBee, Z-Wave, etc.)
-3. Configure device-specific settings
-4. Assign permissions to different user roles
-5. Create automations and triggers for the device

-Python-based connectors handle the communication details with each protocol, making it easy to add support for new device types.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.